 In the end, we are free to choose what we need, from either bottle, and at any given time.
 We spend too much time becoming that which ends up fitting poorly.
 Then we feel compelled to jump the fence to the other extreme, and so on and so forth, until we are exhausted and confused.
 From there, we spend a significant chunk of time unbecoming.

 This unbecoming, and clarifying what and who we are, can be harrowing.
-Each person has the right to choose how far they will go on that journey, and at what pace.
+Each person has the right to choose how far she will go on that journey, and at what pace.
 In the meantime, I would like to propose a short game, and that is the crumbling of rigid constructs–bit by bit, and day by day.
 Of this, I assure you, we are all capable.